hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

-Note that the id that is passed to the `SerializationConfig` is same as the `factoryId` that `Foo` object returns.
+Note that the ID that is passed to the `SerializationConfig` is same as the `factoryId` that `Foo` object returns.

 ## 4.3.
 Custom Serialization

 Hazelcast lets you plug a custom serializer to be used for serialization of objects.

 Let's say you have an object `Musician` and you would like to customize the serialization.
-The reason may be you want to use an external serializer for only one object.
+The reason might be that you want to use an external serializer for only one object.

 ```javascript
 function Musician(name) {